bjdodson/XamarinSharpPlus/iOS/ELCImagePicker/component/GettingStarted.md

  * Image (UIImage)

 You can use these to access the UIImage for the selected images and also the name and Asset Library path, for loading it later.

+**Localisation**

+Most of the labels and strings support localisation.
+The sample provides an english string file to use as the basis for implementing other languages.

+Simply create a folder in the resources folder within your iOS project which is prefixed with the ISO language code for the required language.
+Create an empty file called "Localizable.strings" and then duplicate the keys for the english language and then replace the phrases with the localised versions.